EbubekirKocadag/DL-wine-quality/README.md

 In this project, we used pyTorch.
 To install it, first we create an environnement in code and install with:
 `conda create -n pytorch python=3.7 pandas numpy notebook ipykernel pytorch=1.7 torchvision torchaudio cudatoolkit=11.0 -c pytorch`
 The reason why we used this way for installing pytorch is because we have a mac and other ways didn't work.
-If you have another OS you can check in [this website](https://pytorch.org/get-started/locally/)how to install.
+If you have another OS you can check in [this website](https://pytorch.org/get-started/locally/) how to install.

 We also install ray.tune to optimize our hyperparameter.
 You just need to write this code in your terminal `pip install 'ray[tune]'`.